johneiser/SLAE/docs/_posts/2017-09-29-Assignment-3.md

 ---
 title:  Assignment 3
-description: assignment 3 description
+description: Create an Egghunter
 order: 3
 ---

 [&lt;&lt; Go Back]({{ site.baseurl }})

 # Assignment 3
-### description
+### Create an Egghunter

 This is my post for Assignment 3